nfwconsulting/maddrassah-tul-akhlaaq/README.md

 # maddrassah-tul-akhlaaq
-Code repository administration system of Madrassah Tul Akhlaaq.
+Code repository for the administration system of Madrassah Tul Akhlaaq.